Family Surnames and other sources

 -

-Index by surname: A-L and M-Z (shows name, birth year, village) -
+M-Z [both broken] (shows name, birth year, village) -

-DAI 600 Film Index (Grossliebental Odessa - 1816 Partial Census) -
+600 Film Index [broken] (Grossliebental Odessa - 1816 Partial

 KREIS of Alexanderhilf and Liebental District (provided by Martin R. Schock)